 Everything you need to know about the new Electronic Securities Act (eWpG)

-The most important information on the eWpG summarized for you.
+The most important information about eWpG summarized for you!

 In Germany, shareholders and unitholders are entitled to global securitization.
 Since physical global certificates are typically immobilized in collective custody in a central securities depository system, this costly process has always involved multiple intermediaries and thus no longer met the requirements of digital finance.
 The new “Gesetz für elektronische Wertpapiere” now aims to enable the trading of electronic securities and crypto securities, ultimately leading to a faster and more cost-efficient capital market.
 Thus, Germany manages to maintain and strengthen the attractiveness of the financial location.

 This makes Germany one of the stragglers in Europe, as most European countries have been offering a dematerialized securities system as an additional option for some time now.
 For example: